 SQL AVG Group By Clause

-In most cases we usually check for Average product price that belongs to particular category or color etc. In these situations we use GROUP BY Clause to group the products by color or category and then use the sql Avg Function to calculate the average of a products present in each group.
-Let us see the Example
+In general, we check for the Average product price belongs to a selective color.
+In this case, we use GROUP BY Clause to group the products by color.
+Then use the SQL AVG Function to calculate the average of products present in each group.
+Let us see the AVG Group By Example

 SELECT [Occupation] ,AVG ([YearlyIncome]) AS [Total Income] FROM [Customer] GROUP BY [Occupation]